 The crowds fade away by the end of October, but the Door Peninsula stays warmer than the rest of Wisconsin and keeps its fall color longer, thanks to Lake Michigan.

 Visit the eight wineries on the Door County Wine Trail, pick up goodies at a farm market or hike in five state parks and 28 state natural areas.
-In Fish Creek, Jack 'O Lantern Days is Oct.
-26-28.
+In Fish Creek, Jack 'O Lantern Days is the last weekend in October.